do-mpc/do-mpc/documentation/source/index.rst

 **do-mpc** is a comprehensive open-source toolbox for robust **Model Predictive Control (MPC)** and **Moving Horizon Estimation (MHE)**.
-It enables the efficient formulation and solution of control and estimation problems for nonlinear systems, including tools to deal with uncertainty and time discretization.
+**do-mpc** enables the efficient formulation and solution of control and estimation problems for nonlinear systems, including tools to deal with uncertainty and time discretization.
 The modular structure of **do-mpc** contains simulation, estimation and control components that can be easily extended and combined to fit many different applications.